Jahnavi-Mantripragada/Globaverse/README.md

 # GeoTangle

-GeoTangle visualizes global alliances and conflicts on an interactive world map.
+GeoTangle visualizes global alliances and conflicts.
+It includes a world map and a relationship graph view.
 The app is built with Next.js, React, and D3.js and is ready for deployment on Vercel.

 ## Getting Started